Marathon Review

 As expected, Marathon features immaculate gameplay, style, atmosphere and world building as Bungie DNA has been passed down from generation to generation.
 It’s incredibly easy to see how Marathon could have been a massive success as a single player game or even as a single player game, but with a multiplayer aspect like the Dark Zone from The Division.
 There is a lot of lore within this current build of Marathon and the IP has a rich background to pull from.

-The trendy thing to do in 2026 would be to proclaim Marathon a dead game, just like people did in the comments of Arc Raiders prior to it’s release, but after playing plenty of matches in its new iteration, there is something here, especially if you were a fan of Destiny or the extraction genre.
-The world is interesting with plenty of lore hidden beneath, there is a lot of gear slots that allow you to augment your shell during matches.
-It was a unique feature that the loot needed to load when you open a searchable item, and finding shell upgrades to speed this process up can be found.
+The trendy thing to do in 2026 would be to proclaim Marathon a dead game, just like people did in the comments of Arc Raiders prior to it’s release, but after playing plenty of matches in its new iteration, Marathon has something, just not sure if it’s enough and if enough people want it, but if you were a fan of Destiny or the extraction genre, it’s worth a look.

-The entire premise is that the Marathon spaceship disappeared and hundreds of years later it has reappeared, but since the game is set in the distant future, you will “avatar” your conciseness into these shells.
+The entire premise is that the Marathon spaceship disappeared and hundreds of years later it has reappeared, but since the game is set in the distant future, you will “avatar” your consciousness into these shells.
 This also serves as a simple enough reason as to why you can die over and over in Marathon.
-Each shell will have different perks, my early front runner was the assassin, who had an invisibility cloak.
+Each shell, which is just the Marathon word for classes will have different skills and perks, which can be upgraded throughout each match with items you can find on the map.
+My personal early front runner was the assassin, who had an invisibility cloak.

 Marathon Single Player Review

 In single player or dedicated solo queues, the learning curve is a bit steeper since there is little to no room for error.
-You can quickly become overwhelmed with UESC bots or you could accidentally enter a room with poison gas, both of which can down you and without a teammate, you have no option but to give up.
-There is a lack of clarity overall on the UI, because it should be clear what bar is your health, which bar is your shield, when you are taking damage and how to quickly heal each one.
+You can quickly become overwhelmed with UESC bots, which are no joke or you could accidentally enter a room with poison gas, both of which can down you and without a teammate, you have no option but to give up.

 As a solo player, only being able to take one contract seems to be counter intuitive to the entire ethos of the extraction genre, which is risk vs reward.
-Taking in more than one contract and then completing one would present itself with the interesting dilemma of whether to attempt for more or to exfill.
+Taking in two contracts and then completing the first would present an interesting dilemma of whether to attempt the next contract and risk not completing the first or extract with your good and fulfilled contract.

-Unlike some of the viral clips of Arc Raiders where the game provided that friend or foe scenario, the early indications is that the current state of Marathon is shoot first ask questions later, which removes a lot of the emergent gameplay, however, this was a server slam, but it might change when the barrier to entry rises when the game releases for around 40 bucks.
+Unlike some of the viral clips of Arc Raiders where the game provided that friend or foe scenario, the early indications is that the current state of Marathon is shoot first ask questions later, which removes a lot of the emergent gameplay and leads to a very boring gameplay.
+However, this was a server slam, so the hope is that the community will change when it becomes pay to play and it will be interesting what happens when the barrier to entry rises through a 40 dollar purchase.

-After the server slam, there wont be any more chances to play, and when combined with the endgame section Cryo Archive that will launch post game, we will have to wait to give our full thoughts.
-I can see Marathon growing here if it’s given the chance to evolve into something like Destiny did, but that’s a big if.
+With the server slam being over, there wont be any more chances to play, and when combined with the endgame section Cryo Archive that will launch post game as well as other surprises, we will have to wait to give our full thoughts.
+I can see Marathon growing into something good, if it’s given the chance to evolve into something like Destiny did, but that’s a big if.